cpp-tutor/abaci0-literate/Abaci0.md

         }
 ```

 Method calls reuse a significant amount of logic from both data member access and global function calls.
 Firstly the indices to the required object are obtained, and the object data referenced, and secondly a reference to the object is stored in the `Environment` with a call to `setThisPtr()`.
-Then a call is made to the mangled function symbol, and finally a deep copy of the return value being stored on the stack is followed by a call to `unsetThisPtr()`.
+Then a call is made to the mangled function symbol, and finally a deep copy of the return value is stored on the stack, followed by a call to `unsetThisPtr()`.

 ```cpp
         case ExprNode::MethodNode: {